stappersg/vBook/src/configuration/eam.md

 Domain-based Message Authentication, Reporting and Conformance, or DMARC, is an authentication standard complementary to SPF and DKIM intended to fight more effectively against phishing and other spamming practices.

 > DMARC allows domain holders to tell ISPs and email clients what to do when a signed message from their domain is not formally identified by an SPF or DKIM standard.

+## ARC (extension to DMARC)

+Parts of legitimate messages (subject tags, footers, etc.) can be altered due to forwarding (mailing list, virus scanner, etc.) and thus no longer pass commonly accepted authentication checks.
+This can happen when an Internet domain publishes a strict DMARC policy.

+>ARC captures and conveys authentication results and allows the final recipient to check the authentication status of the message when it arrived at the first ARC-aware MTA.

+## BIMI

+Brand Indicators for Message Identification, or BIMI is a future standard that makes it easier to identify the sender of an email.
+BIMI coordinates e-mail publishers and domain name owners to allow the latter to display their logos directly at the level of their customers' e-mail boxes, i.e. next to the name of the issuer.
+BIMI requires DMARC.

+> For brands, BIMI is an opportunity to protect their identities by e-mail (fight against "phishing") and to increase the reach and visibility of their logos.
+Because these logos are only included in DMARC-authenticated emails, consumers' trust in their brands is also enhanced.